arpitbatra123/personal-website/posts/lodash-new-js.md

 The above statement behaves similar to how our code with a lot of `&&` safe checks would behave, but looks a lot cleaner!

-**Nullish Coalescing:**
+### Nullish Coalescing

-So we now have safe checks in property accessors, but what about default values, If I am unable to find the name property, I want to assign the name `Todd` to the `name` variable.
+So we now have safe checks in property accessors, but what about default values?
+If I am unable to find the name property, I want to assign the name `Todd` to the `name` variable.

 Here is how you can do it by using Nullish coalescing: